plumed-nest/plumed-nest/README.md

 ````
 contributor: Ludwig Boltzmann
 ````
+Make sure to provide it as `Name Surname` because it will be abbreviated as `Surname N.` in the summary table.

 **doi**: DOI to the related publication.
 If not available, write either `unpublished` or `submitted`
 ````
 doi: 10.1038/nphys1170
 ````
+The DOI will be used to retrieve the full citation to the paper.

-**history**: This field should be either a list of pairs including date and message or a dictionary of messages using dates as keys:
+**history**: This field should be either a list of pairs including date and message:
 ````
 history:
   - [2019-04-20,"Changed something"]
   - [2019-04-22,"Changed something else"]
 ````
-or
+or a dictionary of messages using dates as keys:
 ````
 history:
   2019-04-20: Changed something
   2019-04-22: Changed something else
 ````
+The former syntax is more redundant but is the only one that would allow having more than one change on the same date.

 ### Optional fields